nayefc/prefixer/README.md

 Build: gcc test.c -o test
 Run: ./test

+In order to use my automated testing class, please make sure the prefixer.c binary file is called "./a.out"

 Output format:
 ==============
 All operators and operands will be separated by whitespace apart from the first operator/operand.
 Output will be followed by a whitespace and a newline (\n) character.
 The output is also wrapped in parenthesis.